openenclave/openenclave/README.md

 ------------

-The Open Enclave SDK is a hardware-agnostic open source library for developing applications that run inside Hardware Trusted Execution Environments, also known as Enclaves.
+The Open Enclave SDK is a hardware-agnostic open source library for developing applications that utilize Hardware-based Trusted Execution Environments, also known as Enclaves.

 Open Enclave (OE) is an SDK for building enclave applications in C and C++.
 An enclave application partitions itself into two components: